What is a Disabled Facilities Adaptation?

-- If you do decide to go ahead, your agent will draw up a schedule of works and get estimates for doing the work.
+- If you do decide to go ahead, the Improvements officer will draw up a schedule of works and get estimates for doing the work.

-- The agent will send this information to the Renewals Service who will carry out a second, more detailed financial assessment.
-Once this has been done, the grant can be approved, and where appropriate the adaptation work can begin.
+- Once this has been done, the grant can be approved, and where appropriate the adaptation work can begin.

-- Your agent will supervise the work until it is completed to your satisfaction, and the satisfaction of both the Renewals Officer and Occupational Therapist.
+- The Improvements Officer will supervise the work until it is completed to your satisfaction.

 - If you are disabled and your home has been adapted, you may be entitled to a discount on your council tax.
 For more information please contact the Council Tax department.